 Haggling in the street markets in Marrakech is a big part of the fun of Morocco.
-However, after visiting these hectic Souks a dozen of times, I prefer the relaxing alternative – Ensemble Artisanal, a Moroccan crafts complex sponsored by the local government.
+Yet, I prefer the relaxing alternative – Ensemble Artisanal.
+It is a Moroccan crafts complex sponsored by the local government.

-l’Ensemble Artisanal is located close to the main Jemaa el Fnaa square.
-Follow the Muhammed V avenue towards Gueliz and in 5 min fast walk you find the place.
+L’Ensemble Artisanal located close to the main Jemaa el Fna square, across from Cyber Park.
+Follow the Muhammed V avenue towards Gueliz.
+In 5 min fast walk you find the place.

+In the courtyard of the complex, there is a small café, toilet and an ATM.
 This peaceful oasis is a perfect spot to hide from the summer heat.
-While drinking a glass of fresh orange juice, you can also get a henna painting (50 Dh/around 4,50 euro).
+While drinking a glass of fresh orange juice, you can also get a henna drawing (50 Dh/around 4,50 euro).

-The prices in Ensemble Artisanal are fixed and can be a slightly higher than in the Souks.
-However, the profit goes directly to the local producers, so I don’t mind paying.
-I rarely bargain, but if I buy more they often please me with a small presents (yes, dear friends, that’s why you all received so many babouche keyrings).
+The fixed prices in Ensemble Artisanal can be slightly higher than in the Souks.
+But the profit goes to the local producers, so I don’t mind paying.
+If you buy more goodies, the sellers will be happy to make a small discount.
+Or please you with a small present.